girover/javaFxValdation/README.md

 	}
 }
 ```

-The value of field `name` is an empty string and the rule `required` is not given to it, so the rule `length:10` will not be applied to this field.
-But if the value of `name` is not empty, then the rule `length:10` will be applied and ***error message*** will be generated if this value is not exactly 10 characters.
+The value of the `name` field is an empty string and the `required` rule is not specified, then the `length:10` rule will not be applied to the name field.
+But if the value of name is not empty, then the `length:10` rule will be applied and an error message will be generated if the value is not exactly 10 characters long.

 ## All available rules

-There are two types of rules `explicit` and `parameterized`
-`explicit` rules do not take any parameter,
-.
-.
-.

 **Parameterized Rules**